enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 A review strategy was also established to ensure that all code changes were peer-reviewed before being merged into the main branch.
 This practice improved code quality, facilitated knowledge sharing, and helped both team members stay familiar with all parts of the system.
 Once a developer completed a task, a merge request was created.
 The merge request could only be merged after review and approval by the other team member.
 This enforced a clear quality standard and maintained shared ownership of the codebase.

 In addition to tracking technical progress, the team implemented simple but effective controlling measures to ensure the project was properly documented.
 Meeting protocols were maintained to record key decisions and discussions.
-A shared work journal was used to log who worked on what, when, and how—providing transparency, traceability, and a basis for workload reflection.
+A shared work journal was used to log who worked on what, when, and how, providing transparency, traceability, and a basis for workload reflection.
 Both the protocols and the journal can be found in the appendix of this document.

 ### Milestones